Code-the-Dream-School/node-essentials/lessons/lesson6-pg-prisma.md

 | **Maintainability** | Harder | Easier |
 | **Learning Curve** | Lower for SQL users | Slightly higher |
 | **Performance** | Can be optimized | Good, with optimizations |

+### How it Works

+Under the covers, Prisma is making SQL calls, which are issued via socket connections to a database.
+There is a connection pool.
+Actually ...
+Prisma relies on the `pg` package to make this work.

 ---